 Project crashing is when you shorten the duration of a project by reducing the time of one or more tasks.
 Crashing is done by increasing the resources to the project, which helps make tasks take less time than what they were planned for.
 Of course, this also adds to the cost of the overall project.
 Therefore, the primary objective of project crashing is to shorten the project while also keeping costs at a minimum.

 Just as the triple constraint says, if you reduce the duration of the project, or its time, then costs will in turn have to increase.
 It’s a trade off.
-Crashing project management accounts for the triple constraint, in that to achieve it, you include additional resources (as noted above) or reduce the project requirements or scope.
+Crashing project management accounts for the triple constraint, in that to achieve it, you include additional resources or reduce the project requirements or scope.
 However, such drastic measures cannot be implemented without the sponsor or primary stakeholders agreeing to the changes.

 A result of project crashing can be a change to the critical path and the emergence of a new, different critical path.
 Project crash management requires that you return to your project schedule to make sure you’re aware of changes that have occurred there because of the project crashing.